-Whether it’s awarded projects, new hires, staff promotions, or staff awards, check it out here.
+Whether it’s awarded projects, new hires, staff promotions, staff awards, or outings, check it out here.

 Collective Efforts on the scene at the Turner School of Construction Management.
 Thank you to Tara Connor, LEED AP, Dexter Hendricks, CCA, LEED AP, George Robinson II, and the office of UPMC Supplier Diversity for hosting this insightful program.
 Small minority and women-owned businesses learn to develop new strategies and meaningful tools to grow their business relationships.